 - Build your emergency fund

 If you are in a district where your teacher checks were spread over a 12-month period, and you start your principal job in July, you’ll get two months of “extra” pay.
+Teachers don’t get paid in the summer, but administrators often do since they work year round!
 It’s just a timing issue, but it feels like a bonus!
 Do not do what I did, and blow it

 Celebrate your new success a bit, but use this small windfall to make an investment in your future.
 Kill off some debt or fund a new account.